Want to be as free as the open road when it comes to your data? Same.

 How to Buy Unlimited Data Plans

 There was a strange moment in time when carriers stopped offering unlimited data plans.
 Unless you were grandfathered into an unlimited data plan, you were kind of stuck with tiers.
 Unlimited data plans are making a comeback.
 But here's a secret: there’s a limit to your unlimited data plan.
-You just never reach it.
-So you've got that going for you, which is nice.
-(Caddyshack, anyone?
-No?
-Let's just keep going.)
+Most people just never reach it.

 Is Unlimited Data Really Unlimited?